psibre/timit-prompts/README.md

 # TIMIT prompts in a reveal.js slideshow

-To build, run `./gradlew compileMarkdown`.
+To build, run `./gradlew generateMarkdown`.

 ## Prerequisites